Service Specifications and Care Model Summary

 - Youth Service Strategy

-- Wraparound intensive individualised support service (where exclusively used for children in care)
+- Wraparound intensive individualised support service (where exclusively used for children or tamariki in care).

 Care Model Summary